 The New South Wales colonial government’s response to the report was to establish the Port Phillip Protectorate in 1838 with five officials appointed to advocate for Indigenous people’s interests in conflicts with European settlers.
 Underfunded and subject to political interference, it was disbanded in 1849.

-In January 1859, a Victorian Select Committee recommended reserving large tracts of land for Aboriginal people to protect them from European predations and diseases.
+In January 1859 the Victorian Select Committee recommended reserving large tracts of land for Aboriginal people to protect them from European predations and diseases.
 Many settlers, whose population had grown significantly in Victoria since the discovery of gold, opposed setting aside productive land for Indigenous people.

 In 1860 the Central Board Appointed to Watch Over the Interests of the Aborigines was established and made responsible for: